Naqada culture: Monuments and excavations

 Predynastic Egyptians in the Naqada I period traded with Nubia to the south, the oases of the western desert to the west, and the cultures of the eastern Mediterranean to the east.
 Trade was most likely conducted by the elites of society.
-People of the Naqada culture traded with cultures in Lower Nubia most likely the A-culture group.
-Material evidence that's found of the trade between the Naqada cultures and Nubians is found in the artifacts that are at these sites.
-Items that are often traded between the two include pottery, clothing, palettes, and stone vessels were most likely exchanged between Nubians and Egyptians.
-The pottery that was found in Nubia was mostly found in grave sites usually around bodies.
-Pottery itself was also traded from the Levant as one piece of pottery from the Tel-El Farkha site was found to have been made out of clay that isn't present in the region suggesting that it was made and traded from the Levant.
+People of the Naqada culture traded with cultures in Lower Nubia, most likely the A-culture group.
+Material evidence of the trade between the Naqada cultures and Nubians is found in the artifacts at these sites.
+Items that were frequently traded between the two include pottery, clothing, palettes, and stone vessels.
+The pottery in Nubia was mostly found in grave sites, usually around bodies.
+Pottery was also traded from the Levant; one piece of pottery from the Tel-El Farkha site was found to have been made out of clay that is not present in the region, suggesting that it was made and traded from the Levant.
 They also imported obsidian from Ethiopia to shape blades and other objects from flakes.
-Charcoal samples found in the tombs of Nekhen, which were dated to the Naqada I and II periods, have been identified as cedar from Lebanon.
+Charcoal samples found in the tombs of Nekhen, dated to the Naqada I and II periods, have been identified as cedar from Lebanon.